How to Move a Hot Tub

 - Measure the width throughout your pathway to determine your route.
 Do you need to disassemble a fence or remove any patio doors to get the hot tub out of its current location?

-- Measure your hot tub: If you don't know your hot tub's dimensions, this is the time to measure.
-Using a tape measure, measure from from lip to lip, or the outside of the acrylic.
-Be sure to add a 1/2-inch to the measurement to allow for the hot tub cover.
+- How big is your hot tub?
+Measure your hot tub's dimensions from from lip to lip, or the outside of the acrylic interior.
+Be sure to add an additional 1/2 inch to the measurement to allow for the hot tub cover.

-Once you figure out how to move a tub by yourself, you can begin to gather your moving supplies, reserve your truck and recruit help for the day of the move.
+Once you figure out how to move a tub by yourself, you can begin to gather your moving supplies right away.
+Reserve your truck and line up your helpers for the day of the move.
 Here are the moving supplies you will need in order to safely and properly move the hot tub.

 - Dolly (four-wheeled furniture dollies work best on flat surfaces while appliance dollies are recommended for stairs)